burnoutband/kubernetes-training/docs/day4/04_monitoring.md

 ### Exercise 1: Deploy a new application and configure for monitoring

-1. Use helm to deploy Prometheus

-1. Use deploy a new application to your cluster.
+1. Deploy a new test application to your cluster.

-1. Verify the application is being monitored by `Prometheus`.
+1. Verify the application is being monitored by `Prometheus`

 1. Configure a `Grafana` dashboard to display metrics for your app.